 Radio signals can be affected by fine weather including high pressure.
 The only solution is to wait for the weather to change, you should not re-tune during this time.

-Lost reception of one or more station within a multiplex
+Lost reception of one or more stations within a multiplex

 What to do

-Try switching your radio off an.
+Try switching your radio off and on.
 If this does not help use the 'autotune' function to reinstall the stations into the memory or talk to your dealer or manufacturer.